hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step4-dive-pipeline.md

 `docker run fibonacci-a`{{execute}}

-From this the first 10 Fibonacci numbers are produced.
+From this, the first ten Fibonacci numbers are produced.
 Let's see what the Dive tool thinks of this container.
 Generate the report.

 `dive fibonacci-a -j dive-report-a.json`{{execute}}